vippsas/vipps-checkout/vipps-checkout-api.md

 After the user has completed the checkout process, the merchant will be notified with transaction details through _callback_ and _polling_, as described below.

-**Please note:** It is highly recommended to implement polling in addition to callback.
+**Please note:** It is highly recommended implementing polling in addition to callback.
 Vipps **does not** guarantee delivery of the callback.

 #### Callback Handling